Vladimir Pavlecka: Biography

-Pavlecka was born May 20, 1901 in the village of Charvatce in Austria-Hungary (today in the Czech Republic).
+Pavlecka was born May 20, 1901, in the village of Charvatce in Austria-Hungary (today in the Czech Republic).
 One of the factories in the town considered branching out into aircraft production and acquired a Blériot XI.
 Examining this machine inspired the teenaged Pavlecka with a lifelong interest in aviation.

 In 1919, Pavlecka entered Prague Technical University.
-With his brother, he emigrated to the United States in 1923, and was graduated from Union College in 1925.
+With his brother, he emigrated to the United States in 1923, and graduated from Union College in 1925.
 He moved to Detroit and went to work for Buick, then for the Aircraft Development Corporation of Detroit.
 Here, he became chief of hull design for the revolutionary ZMC-2 metal-clad airship, which first flew in 1929.
-Although the single ship built had a successful career with the Navy, there was no further production.
+Although the single ship built had a successful career with the Navy, no more were constructed.

-In 1933, Pavlecka moved to Douglas Aircraft in Santa Monica, Calif and in 1934 became head of the structural research department, supervising about 20 engineers, and thus had a part in the development of the DC-3, which first flew in 1935 and is one of the most successful aircraft in history.
+In 1933, Pavlecka moved to Douglas Aircraft in Santa Monica, California, and in 1934 became head of the structural research department, supervising about 20 engineers, and thus had a part in the development of the DC-3, which first flew in 1935 and is one of the most successful aircraft in history.
 In 1936 he designed Douglas's first pressurized fuselage, for the DC-4.
 He also designed the first tricycle landing gear used on a large plane, invented a self-sealing fuel tank, and switched Douglas's fuselage construction from extrusion to sheet metal rolling.
 Pavlecka and his department also invented flush riveting for which Pavlecka was assigned the patent.
 He also held patents for an improvement to the stop nut and other innovations.